By Pradeep Pandey · Co-Founder · 26 min read · Updated

 Key limitations:

-- Aladtec by TCP itself is described by some reviewers as click-heavy for routine edits.
-Amanda F., Nurse Manager (Hospital & Health Care), wrote on Capterra (October 13, 2020): “When editing the schedule there are a lot of clicks involved.”
-TCP Scheduling is the more configurable upgrade and typically requires more administrator capacity, not less.
+Click-Heavy Workflow.
+Aladtec itself is click-heavy for routine edits; TCP Scheduling is the more configurable upgrade and typically requires more administrator capacity, not less.

 Cost: Pricing not listed.
 Contact TCP Software for a quote.